BiaoBee/RepoBrowser/README.md

 # RepoBrowser

-RepoBrowser is an iPhone app that allows you to browse GitHub repositories with ease.
-With a clean and intuitive interface, you can search for repositories, view details, and bookmark your favorites for quick access.
+RepoBrowser is an iPhone app that makes it easy to browse GitHub repositories.
+With a clean, intuitive interface, you can filter for repositories, view detailed information, and bookmark your favorites for quick access.

 ## Features

 - **Explore Repositories:**
   - Browse GitHub repositories.
-  - Filter by Stars, Language, and License.
+  - Filter results by Stars, Language, and License.
-  - Paginated and infinite scroll for seamless browsing.
+  - Enjoy seamless browsing with paginated and infinite scroll.
-  - Display error messages for failed API calls.
+  - Clear error messages are displayed if something goes wrong.
-- **Repository Details:** View repository information in detail.
+- **Repository Details:** Dive into detailed information for each repository.
-- **Bookmarking:** Bookmark/Unbookmark repositories for easy access later.
+- **Bookmarking:** Quickly bookmark or unbookmark repositories for easy access later.

 ## Getting Started